wintwoo/llama-recipes/tutorial-long.md

 1. Access the Google cloud console on your browser and navigate to the [Compute Engine portal](https://console.cloud.google.com/compute/instances).
 You should see 1 x Slurm controller VM and 1 x Slurm login node VM.

 2. SSH into the Slurm login node by clicking on the SSH button next to the VM on the console.
+The VM will be called `llama2hpc-login-*`.

 3. Within the shell session of the login node,  activate the working environment with
     ```bash